costa86/elastic-search-kibana-docker/article.md

 # 8. Persisting data with Podman
 As we just discussed, containers are not good are remembering things.
 In order to achieve persistancy when working with Podman, there's a concept called `volume`.
 A volume works like a shared folder between the host and the container.
 The changes in one are mirrored on the other.
 This is very useful for working with databases, for instance.

 # 8.1 Use case for the volume feature
 Let's say you have a PostgreSQL container running.
 The steps to persist its data would be:
-* Find out the directory where the data is saved (let's call it "X")
+* Find out the directory where the data is saved on the container (let's call it "C")
-* Pick a folder "Y" on the host
+* Pick a folder "H" on the host
-* Start the container with a volume, mapping "X" to "Y"
+* Start the container with a volume, mapping "H" to "C"
-* When the current container dies, the database-related data will be backed up in "X"
+* When the current container dies, the database-related data will be backed up in "H"
-* The next container will than be able to resume the work left by the previous one
+* The next container will than be able to resume the work left by the previous one, since its "C" folder will match "H".

+# 9. Port mirroring
+By using the same principle of the volumes, we can mirror ports between host and container using the same sintax `<port_host>:<port_container>`.

+# 10.